hanzoai/ROCm/docs/reference/gpu-atomics-operation.rst

 - Second-level option:

-  - "No PCIe atomics" means the system does not support PCIe atomics between the accelerator and peer/host-memory.
+  - "No PCIe atomics" means the system does not support PCIe atomics between the GPU and peer/host-memory.

-  - "PCIe atomics" means the system supports PCIe atomics between the accelerator and peer/host-memory.
+  - "PCIe atomics" means the system supports PCIe atomics between the GPU and peer/host-memory.

 - The third-level option is the memory granularity of the memory target.